Sunday 30 September 2018

 Still uncertain about the skua, our destination was decided once and for all when sensational pictures of a Wryneck at the RSPB reserve at Bempton Cliffs just fifty miles south of South Gare, started to appear on social media on Wednesday night.
 The Wryneck was a particularly confiding individual and was being watched from as close as just a few feet without showing any alarm whatsoever.
 This was too good to pass up and to see a Wryneck and a Pomarine Skua in one day would mean a great double birding triumph if we could pull it off.
 An added incentive was that Moth had only ever had fleeting views of a Wryneck and had never seen a Pomarine Skua.

 As per our usual arrangement I collected Moth from his home in Eynsham at 6.30am on a pleasant, sunny, Friday morning and crossing the county on rural roads, to avoid the usual Oxford traffic bottlenecks, we joined the onrushing M40 motorway traffic and commenced a four hour drive, north to Bempton.
-Moth regularly checked my RBA app but there was no news about either the Wryneck or the Pomarine Skua and I felt the first signs of that slightly queasy and anxious feeling in the pit of my stomach.
+Moth regularly checked my RBA app but there was no news about either the Wryneck or the Pomarine Skua and I felt the first signs of a slightly queasy and anxious feeling in the pit of my stomach.
 This got progressively worse as time passed by and still there was no news on the Wryneck, in particular, but we consoled ourselves by telling each other that the time was still early, it was only 8am, Wrynecks can be elusive anyway and the RSPB usually do not stir themselves before 9am.
 Anything could happen and we would have to be patient.

 The steely grey outline of the North Sea came into sight, away on our right, but now clouds had begun to obscure the sunshine and a strong wind was blowing from the northwest, causing grey clouds to scud across the wide skies as we continued heading north and commenced ascending, climbing ever upwards towards Bempton.
 Soon we were entering the surrounds of the RSPB's reserve at Bempton, which is perched high on the cliffs but we were not going to that part of the reserve today but to a secluded little area called The Dell, which is near the Visitor Centre and is surrounded by a narrow, one way, circular road allowing access into and out of the reserve car park.
 The Dell itself is an overgrown area of nettles and bramble bordered by a hedge running between it and the circular road.

 We parked the car and got all our birding gear together, which seems ever more burdensome these days.
 Rashly I had decided, in the pleasant sunshine of Oxfordshire, to wear shorts but here in North Yorkshire the sky was grey and sunless and the wind was cold, as it whipped around my bare legs.
 With no long trousers in the car there was nothing for it but to don the only other option, my waterproof trousers which are always in the car's boot, just in case, and these did the trick admirably.
-And it was just as well as a few drops of rain fell from a passing grey cloud but then, thankfully,ceased.
+And it was just as well as a few drops of rain fell from a passing cloud but then, thankfully,ceased.

-I had no idea where The Dell was so we enquired at the Visitor Centre and were told it was just the other side of the car park and we had in fact driven down past The Dell on the entrance part of the one way road.
+I had no idea where The Dell was so we enquired at the Visitor Centre and were told it was just the other side of the car park and we had in fact driven down past it on the entrance part of the one way road.
 The Wryneck was to be found by the exit road on the other side of The Dell, just beyond the car park, literally a couple of hundred metres away from us.

 'You will see the birders stood by the side of the road.
 You cannot miss them' we were advised by an RSPB volunteer in the Visitor Centre.